abideenz01/data-warehouse-star-schema-scd-pyspark/README.md

 # Data-Warehouse+ Data Modeling
 DATA WAREHOUSIN# Data Warehouse Projects

-This repository demonstrates a **star-schema data warehouse design** built using SQL.
+This repository demonstrates a **star-schema data warehouse design and slowly changing dimesnions type and type 2** built using SQL.
 It includes **fact and dimension tables**, along with ETL scripts to populate them.

 ---